THE LITTLE EARTH

 Youth Workforce Development

-Each growing season Farm Manger Chad Hebert begins the Urban Farm Youth Workforce Development Program.
-This program is a paid internship opportunity for youth ages 6-17 to work alongside Mr. Herbert for the growing season for 8-10, hours per week.
+Each growing season we begin the Urban Farm Youth Workforce Development Program.
+This program is a paid internship opportunity for youth ages 6-17 to work alongside our staff for the growing season.
 Youth learn teamwork, accountability, and respect along with farm-specific skills such as planting, harvesting, and distribution.
-The program has proven extremely popular among the community as over 50 youth applied for 23 positions in the 2021 season.
+The program has proven extremely popular among the community, and each year we employee about 50 youth and teens.

 Veggie RX